ShaunCurtis/CEC.FormControls/ReadMe.md

 ##### WeatherForecast.cs

 The WeatherForecast class implements a ShadowCopy of the original record (part of the IDbRecord interface).
-This is a deep copy of the record class, and is only updated against the record when the record is saved.
+This is a deep copy of the record class, that is only updated against the record on a successful save event.
 The RecordValue of the control instance is linked to this.
 ````
     public class WeatherForecast : IDbRecord$<$WeatherForecast$>$
     {